dzackgarza/Notes/Class_Notes/2020/Talks/GSTopology/UpdatedTalkNotes.md

 For regular values (pullback to points $p$ where the induced map on $T_pM$ is surjective) $r\in \RR$ of the  Hamiltonian, $H\inv(r) \subset M$ is a submanifold of $M$ with a smooth vector field $X_H$ called a "regular level set".
 Does $X_H$ have a closed orbit on every regular level set?

+What conditions do you need to guarantee the existence of a closed orbit?

 **Theorem (1987):**
 Every contact-type hypersurface in the symplectic manifold $(\RR^{2n}, \omega)$ contains a periodic orbit.